Edit

 Key topics include:

-• multi-subunit protein expression in bacterial, insect, and mammalian systems
+• Multi-subunit protein expression in bacterial, insect, and mammalian systems

-• isolation of native complexes
+• Isolation of native complexes

-• invitro reconstitution of protein and protein–nucleic acid assemblies
+• In vitro reconstitution of protein and protein–nucleic acid assemblies

-• biochemical and biophysical approaches to assess stoichiometry and homogeneity
+• Biochemical and biophysical approaches to assess stoichiometry and homogeneity

 This latest edition of this long-standing course features a refreshed lineup of speakers and topics, highlighting the strategic use of cutting-edge protein structure prediction methods, and recent advances in in situ structural biology.
-The program aims to equip participants with the theoretical and practical skills needed to combine complementary approaches and apply them to contemporary structural biology research.
+The programme aims to equip participants with the theoretical and practical skills needed to combine complementary approaches and apply them to contemporary structural biology research.

 Learning outcomes